Xilinx/Xilinx_Kria_KV260_Workshop/README.md

 ## Copyright

-(c) Copyright 2021 Xilinx, Inc. All rights reserved.
+(c) &copy Copyright 2021 Xilinx, Inc. All rights reserved.

 This file contains confidential and proprietary information of Xilinx, Inc. and is protected under U.S. and